 \subsection{Frequency-independent effects from ${\cal G}_0$ and ${\cal W}_0$}

-The coefficients ${\cal G}_0$ and ${\cal W}_0$ induces two distinct and frequency independent effects on the propagation of GWs.
-One is the modification of the speed of the GWs if ${\cal G}_0 \neq {\cal W}_0$, and another effect is the modified fraction term of the GWs if $(\ln{\cal G}_0)'$ is nonzero.
-In the following subsubsections, we discuss them individually.
+The coefficients ${\cal G}_0$ and ${\cal W}_0$ induce two distinct and frequency-independent effects on the propagation of GWs.
+One is the modification of the speed of the GWs if ${\cal G}_0 \neq {\cal W}_0$, and another is the modified fraction term of the GWs if $(\ln{\cal G}_0)'$ is nonzero.
+In the following subsubsections, we discuss these individually.